Botox and Dysport

 How long does it last?

-On average, it lasts three months for treatment of wrinkles.
-The results of Botox and Dysport are variable in different people.
-It can last anywhere from three to six months.
+While the results of Botox and Dysport are variable, they last three months to six months on average for treatment of wrinkles.
 There are a small group of patients who do not respond to Botox or Dysport.

-For excess sweating, Botox or Dysport will last upwards to 6 months.
+For treatment of excess sweating, Botox or Dysport typically last upwards to 6 months.

 What are the possible side effects of Botox or Dysport?